 Disengaging from a years-long toxic relationship is easier said than done — especially when you have to co-parent with an abuser.
 But if you want to get away from them, and go on with your life, you must stop giving them free rent in your head.

 Are you in an abusive relationship and need help?
 Our attorneys can help you get the help you need, whether you are going through a divorce or need to take action in a domestic violence matter, or both.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your initial confidential consultation.